The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 Not all ACL tears are created equal when it comes to pain intensity and location:

-- Partial tears may cause moderate discomfort mainly during movement or weight-bearing activities but sometimes less swelling.
+- Partial tears may cause moderate discomfort mainly during movement or weight-bearing activities, though swelling and instability can still happen.

 Recognizing these differences helps healthcare providers decide on appropriate treatment plans quickly.